pennions/JET/README.md

     username: 'Jet'
 }
 ```
+&nbsp;

-# 5. Features
+# 6. Features

 - Interpolation
 - Loops
 - Conditionals
-    - This contradicts Logic Free, see explanation for the reason
+    - This contradicts Logic Free, see explanation for the reason.
 - Partials

+&nbsp;
-## 5.1.
+## 6.1.
 Interpolation

 You can use the curlybrace (also known as mustachios) to place properties in a template.

+&nbsp;
 JSON model:

 ```